If you’re considering hypnotherapy to help with a problem or issue, the first step for many people is often searching the internet.

 Training and Qualifications

 At present in the UK, there are no statutory training requirements for hypnotherapists.
-This means that there is a wide variety of training courses available, from online or distance learning courses, to comprehensive taught programmes which include a combination of coursework and practical training, along with supervision and formal assessment and/or exams.
+This means that there are a wide variety of training courses available, from online or distance learning courses, to comprehensive taught programmes which include a combination of coursework and practical training, along with supervision and formal assessment and/or exams.
 Most of the larger professional hypnotherapy organisations require their members to have undertaken a course which includes a minimum number of taught hours along with a combination of both theory and practical training.
 Many of the professional organisations require training courses to follow the National Occupational Standards for Hypnotherapy, which currently require courses to include a minimum of 450 hours, of which at least 120 hours must have been face to face teaching.
 Some organisations also specify the level of training, for example, equivalent to Ofqual QCF level 4.

 Supervision is considered to be vital in hypnotherapy, counselling and psychotherapy along with several other professions.
 Supervision involves a hypnotherapist meeting with their supervisor, who is also an experienced therapist, on a regular basis to review their work with clients, along with their professional and personal development.
 Supervision is important for all hypnotherapists regardless of their level of experience and most professional hypnotherapy organisations in the UK require their members to have a regular supervision arrangement in place.